Khamaruzaman/RescueRoute/README.md

 ```
 - Now to host the user side, run the command:
 ```
-npm run dev
+npm run dev -- --host 0.0.0.0
 ```
-- Now you can access the user side from the link: `http://localhost:5173/`
+- Now you can access the user side from the link: `http://localhost:5173/` and `http://<your_ip_address>:5000` (links will show after running the command).
+- You can find your ip adderss by typing `ipconfig` (Windows) or `ifconfig` (macOS/Linux) in a terminal.
+Look for your local network IP address (usually starts with 192.168).
 - There may be change in the link, so check the terminal after running the above command.

 ### Server Side Hosting